pipefy/pipefy_message/README.md

 ### Publisher

-To use the publisher capabilities is required to "import our gem" at the desired class and call the publish method, see the example below:
+To use the publisher capabilities it is required to "import our gem" at the desired class, create an instance of the Publisher class and call the publish method on it.
+See the example below:

 ```ruby
 require "pipefy_message"